Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 can be seen as a transformer with its own source and target Media Types and a list of transform options.

+TODO
+* Wouldn't it be better to use a generic pipeline definition for the example?
+Something that would refer to "transformer1" and "transformer2" with "transformOptionsA" and "transformOptionsB"

 The example pipeline in this section begins with the **helloWorldTransformer** described in [Creating a T-Engine](#creating-a-t-Engine).
 The **helloWorldTransformer** take a text file with a name and produces